- Southern Methodist University, LL.M. (Taxation)

 She currently uses her teaching skills to educate professionals and lay persons across the country concerning the value of goal-oriented best practice legal strategies that encompass succession planning, asset protection, and advanced estate tax savings techniques.
 She works with her clients to design and implement plans uniquely tailored to coordinate their special needs, plans, and wishes–placing their “Wealth in Sync.”™

 Due to her background and work experience, she also has gained significant experience in agricultural, elder, and real estate law and has developed her current practices accordingly.
 She is founder of a business strategies organization, Private Client Services Group LLC, which works with its clients to coordinate the use of specific areas of professional services: law, land management, accounting, tax, and financial services.

 In addition to her law firm, she is the principal founder and owner of two additional companies—Farm-Land Strategies, LLC, a professional farm services company, providing her opportunities to work with her love of agriculture, and Accounting Strategies, LLC which is committed to making accounting work for her clients.
 Brenda is also co-founder/owner of MYOB, LLC, a publishing company which seeks to publish works of lessons learned well.

 When not working, Brenda stays involved with her family –even though all four children are professionally involved in her company structures.
-She is blessed with one grandchild and continues to be involved in providing pro bono legal service to various civic and non-profit councils and boards, including the Arkansas Baptist Foundation, and as a founding member of Arkansas Women in Agriculture, Inc. Brenda also remains active in various civic and political organizations which promote the greater good of Arkansas as well as our country at large.
+She is blessed with three grandchildren and continues to be involved in providing pro bono legal service to various civic and non-profit councils and boards, including the Arkansas Baptist Foundation, and as a founding member of Arkansas Women in Agriculture, Inc. Brenda also remains active in various civic and political organizations which promote the greater good of Arkansas as well as our country at large.